newrelic/go-agent/README.md

-# New Relic Go SDK
+# New Relic Go Agent

 ## Requirements